LeckerenSirupwaffeln/Space-Snake-Game-QT-Creator/README.md

 - Ability to pause at any time.
 - Option to change speed to your preference to either increase or decrease the difficulty.

-  **Note: Unsupported on Windows until QT 6.2 brings multimedia to Windows.**
+  **Note: Windows only supported on QT 6.2 as of 24/11/2021.
+If you're using Windows then make sure the included QT plugins are available on your QT Windows installation.
+These are:**
+- QT += core gui
+- QT += multimedia